Arc of the Arts Studio

 Hours of Operation:

 Students learn important job and life skills, such as socializing, money management and office skills, which they can use in future places of employment and as a participating members of society.

 Students meet new friends, create artwork and become part of the community.
 The experience will give them a sense of purpose and allow them to express themselves visually and verbally.

-Student artwork is sold in The Cool Family Gallery, and artists receive a percentage of any artwork that is sold.
+Student artwork is sold in quarterly art shows, and artists receive a percentage of any artwork that is sold.
 The Arc staff ensures that all materials and training are complimentary to the learning methods and level of the client.

 From Our Clients:

 Thank you so much for putting together the event at Ten Thousand Villages.
 We had a blast!
 Arianne was completely in her element- chatting up customers, helping out at the register and passing out her business cards!
 She sold eight pillows, took two custom orders (from Sarah and Kris) and was invited to sell her pillows on a friend's online boutique.
 Best of all, she made a new friend in Melissa, and got her phone number!

 Thank you for The Art project, and for inspiring us, and for giving our family such a wonderful night!